 I suppose, though, that it doesn’t really matter.
 It’s here.
 The infection has spread and despite the Bay Area’s rampant sustainability and social justice culture, it’s still here—and growing.
 Like other invasive species to our ecosystem, it needs to be pulled-up from its roots and eradicated and that’s going to be a difficult, painful, but ultimately gratifying process.

 How do we do this?
 We need to teach “business” in completely new ways.
 I worked on that for 10 years and there are absolutely successful, existing, and satisfying ways to do so.
-We need to eradicate 70 years of business myths and teach both realities and alternatives to those who would work in any capacity—for-profits, non-profits, and governments.
+We need to eradicate 70 years of business myths and teach both realities and alternatives to those who would work in any capacity—for-profits, non-profits, and government agencies.
 This can’t be done by adding Ethics classes into business school.
 First, it’s not just business majors that need to understand these realities.
 It’s everyone, from designers to engineers to activists to policy wonks.
 Second, you can’t augment problematic ideas throughout a curriculum by adding one course that seeks to fix them all.
 You need to fix them in every course.
 Teaching ethics requires teaching it in every subject—finance, operations, communications, accounting, etc.

 It’s not different with sustainability.
 At most top business schools, you can take an optional “sustainable supply chain” course, either instead of or in addition to the required operations course.
 If your school offers this, run for the hills.
-What most chairs and provosts miss is that it’s a clear admission that what they’re teaching in standard course is unsustainable operations—and why the Hell are they doing that?
+What most chairs and provosts miss is that it’s a clear admission that what they’re teaching in standard courses is unsustainable operations—and why the Hell are they doing that?
 (The answer, of course, is laziness, or lack of courage, or both.)